 My friend who lives in Beijing told me the country’s government recently advised them to reduce their personal meat consumption for health benefits.

-According to Stats for 2021, the Vegetarian Share of China Is 4% (the Hartman Group)
+According to Stats for 2023, the Vegetarian Share of China Is 5% (Statista Global Consumer Survey)

 According to a Survey Conducted by Kitchen Stories in 2019, 14% of Chinese People Said they Follow a Vegetarian Diet (Kitchen Stories)

 Kitchen Stories reported that 14% of Chinese people follow a plant-based diet, with another 8.15% of Chinese following a flexitarian diet, reducing their meat consumption based on their ethical motivation.

 It Is Expected in 2023, China’s Vegan Food Market Will Be Worth $12 Billion (Euromonitor International, Informa)

 China’s vegan food market is expected to reach a whopping $12 billion, which is an increase of $2 billion from 2018.

 Currently, the Plant-based Protein Industry of China Is worth $1.44 Billion (Marketing to China)

 I learned that China’s plant-based protein market is $1.44 billion strong, which is a 53% bite of the global protein market. (source)